gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/dict11.md

 * type: code-snippet
 * language: python3.6
 * id: e43a1adc-c398-4090-9f18-be31fd425d6b
-* title: get_element_of_array_property
+* title: get_element_of_list_at_key

 ### !question

-Write a function called "get_element_of_array_property".
+Write a function called "get_element_of_list_at_key".

-Given a dictionary, a key, and a numerical index, "get_element_of_array_property" returns the value of the element at the given index of the list located within the given dictionary at the given key.
+Given a dictionary, a key, and a numerical index, "get_element_of_list_at_key" returns the value of the element at the given index of the list located within the given dictionary at the given key.

 Notes:
 * If the list is empty, it should return None.